wendy-lu464/demos/_posts/2023-03-22-battleship.md

 Once all the ships are placed, the player can click the Start Game button.
 After clicking, the ships can't be moved.

 ### Game Loop
-The player goes first by clicking a cell on the opponent's board to attack it.
+The player goes first by clicking a cell on the opponent's board to fire at.
 Light gray represents a miss, coral represents a hit, and dark gray represents a sunken ship.

-When the player's turn is over, the opponent takes its turn and the result is reflected on the player's board.
+Then the opponent takes its turn, and the result is reflected on the player's board.

 <video width="100%" controls autoplay muted loop>
   <source src="assets/battleship/game-loop.mp4" type="video/mp4" />